rov33r/Bank-Churn-Prediction/README.md

 # Bank-Churn-Prediction
-A neural network model predicting customer churn for a bank
+A neural network model predicting and visualizing customer churn for a bank Utilizes keras and keras tuner